Frequently Asked Questions

 When it gets colder, your worms will slow down, and will not be able to digest as much food waste.
 You will most likely need to cut back on the amount of food waste you feed your worms between November and February.
 Worms can survive cold winters outside if protected by bedding in a worm bin

-What Can I Feed Them ?
+What Can I Feed My Worms?

 Anything you eat, The best results our obtained from soft organic waste such as left over vegetable scraps, fruit and vegetable peelings, tea leaves/bags and coffee grounds, vacuum dust and hair (including animal) shredded newspaper, egg box type cardboard (pre-soaked), newspaper, crushed egg shells and stale bread.
 The greater the variety of organic wastes the better the resultant worm castings will be.